depends-on/depends-on-action/README.md

 - stage 1: [javascript program](index.js) to extract the dependencies.
 - stage 2: [python program](depends-on) to inject the dependencies
   into the main PR.
 Called from stage 1 or standalone.
 - stage 3: check before merge.
-Could be a new action.
+Same action with a different argument (`check-unmerged-pr: true`) called in a different pipeline to not pollute the status of the build but still indicating that the change cannot be merged as it is dependent on other changes.

 - [x] [stage 1: extract public PR](https://github.com/depends-on/depends-on-action/issues/2)
 - [x] [stage 2: go support](https://github.com/depends-on/depends-on-action/issues/3)